 While the research behind this theory is far from conclusive, a well executed paleo diet is one way to focus on

 The Benefits Of A Paleo Diet

 Perhaps one of the largest benefits of a paleo diet, from a nutritional standpoint, is that it is a balanced way of eating.
-A paleo diet follows the basic principle of “eat foods a caveman would have access to.”
-Or better yet known as “eat whole foods.”
+This sets most participants up with a great framework for not only losing

-Another added benefit of the paleo diet is the simplicity of it.
+An added benefit of the paleo diet is the simplicity of it.
 The rule to “eat foods a caveman would have access to” makes it very easy to shop, plan, and stick with the diet.